getcellm/cellm/README.md

     Use classification prompts to quickly categorize large volumes of e.g. open-ended survey responses.

 2. **Model Comparison**

-    Make a sheet with user queries in column A and different models in row 1.
+    Make a sheet with user queries in the first column and provider/model pairs in the first row.
 Write this prompt in the cell B2:
     ```excell
     =PROMPTWITH(B$1,$A2,"Answer the question in column A")
     ```